mfeingol/almonaster/622/Final/Release/Readme.txt

-Alajar 1.80, with Almonaster Build 621.3
+Alajar 1.8.3, with Almonaster Build 700 alpha

-Alajar documentation can be found at http://almonaster.sourceforge.net/alajar.html Almonaster documentation can be found at http://almonaster.sourceforge.net/
+Documentation can be found at http://almonaster.codeplex.com/documentation